-During the StratoClim eampaign, moist plumes with isotopic signatures of overshooting convection were detected above the local CPT in the ASM anticyclone (Khaykin et al., 2022).
-In this study, we use utilize in situ data from collected during all local Geophysica flights over Nepal and forward in 2017, combined with merged back-and-forward trajectories driven by the ERA5 reanalysis to assess the impact (Hersbach et al. (2020), Appendix A), to evaluate the influence of these air masses on mean-SWV values.

-In Figure 1a, two thick black lines define data points that are "sufficiently moist" ($H_2O > 7$ ppm) and "sufficiently deep in the stratosphere" ($O_3 > 100$ ppb).
-Our data set is reduced to 2315 data points by only considering those observed above the CPT local CPT defined as the temperature minimum in the ERA5 temperature profiles interpolated to the Geophysica flight track.
-We denote the data observed on 10.08 with recent convective influence as type A and those observed on 29.07 (observed on Aug.
+- In this study, we utilize in situ data collected during all local Geophysica flights over Nepal in 2017, combined with merged back-and-forward trajectories driven by the ERA5 reanalysis (Hersbach et al. (2020), Appendix A), to evaluate the influence of these air masses on SWV values.
+In Figure 1a, two thick black lines define data points that are "sufficiently moist" (H2O > 7 ppm) and "sufficiently deep in the stratosphere" (O3 > 100 ppb).
+Our data set is reduced to 2315 data points by only considering those observed above the local CPT defined as the temperature minimum in the ERA5 temperature profiles interpolated to the Geophysica flight track.
+We denote the data with recent convective influence as type A (observed on Aug.
 10) and with aged convective influence as type B (observed on Jul.
 29).
-The data observed on 08.08-Aug.
-8 (less than 5%) contain mixed properties of types A and B and are labeled as type M (see Table 1).
+The data observed on Aug.
+8 (less than 5%) contain mixed properties of - types A and B and are labeled as type M (see Table 1).